quboqin/hexo/source/_posts/english-grammar.md

     * This **is** Tom’s bag.
       * → This **is not** Tom’s bag.
       * → This **isn’t** Tom’s bag.
-2. 及物动词(transitive verb)/不及物动词(intransitive verb), 在动词前加助动词的否定形式, don't/doesn't/didn't
+2. Add Negative Form of Auxiliary (don't/doesn't/didn't) before Transitive Verbs (及物动词)/Intransitive Verbs (不及物动词)（在动词前加助动词的否定形式, don't/doesn't/didn't）
   * They really **know** what will happen.
     * → They really **don't know** what will happen.
   * Someone **know** what he/she is missing.
     * → Someone **doesn't know** what he/she is missing.
   * I **want** to write this.
     * → I **didn't want** to write this, but the courage to listen to different ideas is vanishing
-3. 助动词+Not, can not/should not/will not
+3. Auxiliary + Not, can not/should not/will not
   * Trump **can keep** his corruption hidden forever.
     * → Trump **cannot keep** his corruption hidden forever.
   * You **should do** that.